municola/robust-deepfake-detector/README.md

 # Fake image detectors are worse than you think
 ## Installation
+### Attacks
+1. pip install advertorch
+2. Add the zero_gradients(x) function to advertorch/attacks/utils.py (Carful: Do this in your corresponding conda envrionment!!s)
+3. Replace line 14 in advertorch/attacks/fast_adaptive_boundary.py with: "from advertorch.attacks.utils import zero_gradients"

 ### Installation Polimi for CPU & "old" GPU
 1. Create and activate the conda environment
 ```bash